 Chain email on Sunday, July 25th, 2010 in an e-mail

-Chain e-mail claims Bill White let the federal government pay the rent for Hurricane Katrina evacuees staying in his friends' apartments, and that the evacuees stayed in Houston on welfare.
+Email claims Bill White let government pay rent for Katrina evacuees on welfare

 Democratic gubernatorial candidate Bill White received national praise for welcoming Hurricane Katrina evacuees to Houston as the city's mayor, after the violent storm displaced hundreds of thousands of New Orleans residents in 2005.
 But a chain e-mail a reader forwarded us on July 25 and that we also saw posted on Internet message boards casts White's response to the disaster as a negative.

 "In the aftermath of Hurricane Katrina a few years ago, Dallas and San Antonio took in 5-10 thousand refugees each, but White brought in 250,000 and put them up in his 'buddies' empty apartment buildings and let the federal government pay their rents for over two years," the e-mail states.
 "They did not return to New Orleans, most of them are on welfare."